How does monetary policy affect income inequality in Japan? Evidence from grouped data: The effects of monetary policy on inequality

+The result reverses, if we consider income data based on households whose head is employed (workers' households, \autoref{fig:ssr_worker}).
+More specifically, the effect on the Gini is positive, but not precisely estimated.
+A positive effect on income inequality after a monetary tightening would be in line with estimates of \citet{Coibion2017} for the USA and theoretical predictions based on a New Keynesian model provided in \citet{Gornemann2012}.
+The rise in unemployment, tighter financing conditions through higher long-term rates and a real appreciation, which causes firms in the tradable sector to either lay of workers or cut wages, all could lead to more inequality among the Japanese workforce.
+We elaborate more on the relative strength of these transmission channels in the next section.

-Summing up, we find that a tightening of the monetary policy stance, decreases inflation expectations, output and equity prices, while the real effective exchange rate appreciates and unemployment rises.
-These findings are in line with common economic reasoning and ensure overall confidence in our estimation strategy.
-It turns out that these macroeconomic developments have very distinct effects on workers' households compared to a broader definition of households.
-For workers' households, a monetary tightening leads to more inequality -- a finding which is in line with recent empirical work such as \citet{Coibion2017} for the USA and \citet{Mumtaz2017} for the UK.
-By contrast, income inequality decreases when considering a broader definition of households corroborating results of \citet{Saiki2014} using the monetary base as a policy instrument for Japan.
-In the next subsection we are going to examine the transmission channels of monetary policy in more detail.
+Summing up, we find that a tightening of the monetary policy stance, decreases output and equity prices, while the real effective exchange rate appreciates and unemployment rises.
+These findings hold true for both groups of households and are in line with common economic reasoning, which ensures overall confidence in our estimation strategy.
+It turns out that these macroeconomic developments have very distinct effects depending on the employment status of the household's head.
+In the larger panel, which also contains the unemployed and retirees, income inequality decreases once monetary policy is tightened.
+This finding is not present, once considering the smaller group of households who are employed.
+Here, the Gini has a tendency to increase but effects are not precisely estimated.